Mar-io20/Mar-io20/README.md

 <div align="center">

-  # Oii, eu sou o Mario Gabriel👋
+  # Hi, I'm Mario Gabriel👋
 </div>

-- 🦾 Programador Front-end
+- 🦾 Front-end developer
-- 🧐 Estudando Back-end
+- 🧐 Studying Backend
-- 🤓 Sou Aluno da Alura
-- 📚 Parafraseando Richard Feynman: "Você so aprende quando consegue ensinar outros".
-Se precisar de ajuda, é so me chamar.
-- 🐱‍🏍 Siga o meu perfil nas redes sociais pra não perder nem uma novidade
+- 📚 To paraphrase Richard Feynman: "You only learn when you can teach others".
+If you need help, just call me.
+- 🐱‍🏍 Follow my profile on social networks so you don't miss any news

 #
 <p align="center">